Exploratory Research Space – ERSCopyright: Thilo Vogel

 - The ERS Project Support to help you further develop your research project.

-- ERS International to create a supportive research infrastructure in order to promote internationalization.
+- IRS – International Research Space to create a supportive research infrastructure in order to promote internationalization.

 How Do We Understand Interdisciplinarity at ERS?